How to Restore Wooden Furniture

 We restore it but don’t make it all new

-Our long-seller “BOLS” sofas often come back to us from around the country for restoration.
+One of our long-selling sofas, “BOLS” often comes back to our factory from around the country for restoration.
 The one in the above image was sent to us by a customer who fell in love with this sofa and purchased it several decades ago.
 Urethane foam cushions wrapped in cotton appeared from under the worn-out nu-buck upholstery.
 The cushions lost their resilience especially in the center part, and the color of the leather transfered.
 We are always glad to see worn-out sofas return because that means the users love them and want to keep using them further.

 Our sofa beautifully restored and set with coffee tables on the carpet.
 The soft light sheds on them from the window.